 Basically, Toyota set itself apart by creating a production model so efficient that its mindset has inspired a whole new set of ideas by focusing on customers’ expectations and rethinking their entire production system.

-Said system was pursuing low costs, high quality, high variety, therefore, being able to respond to customers’ desires at a very fast rate.
+Said system was pursuing low costs, high quality, and high variety, therefore, being able to respond to customers’ desires at a very fast rate.
 Toyota was able to introduce car personalization when the industry didn’t think it was possible.
-All of that by looking for better ways to do things.
+All of that is by looking for better ways to do things.

 Due to the success of the Toyota Production System in manufacturing, the construction industry has adopted the main principles and lean techniques that pursue the same purpose: increase value and eliminate waste.

-Terms like waste, value, and flow were introduced, and although lean construction may vary widely from manufacturing due to the obvious industry differences, the essence is the same.
+Terms like waste, value, and flow were introduced, and although lean construction may vary widely from manufacturing due to obvious industry differences, the essence is the same.
 Both look for continuous optimization, collaboration, and learning while focusing on people, flow creation, and removal of things that don’t add value.
 More on this shortly.

 What is Lean Construction?

-We mentioned some interesting terms above like people, value, waste and continuous optimization, which are key to understand what is the foundation of Lean Construction.
+We mentioned some interesting terms above like people, value, waste and continuous optimization, which are key to understanding what is the foundation of Lean Construction.

 People are key

 Well, a construction project involves two main audiences: the client and the contractor.
 To build something, you need a team with a large set of different abilities.
-Therefore, you have, design team, the construction team, the purchasing area, subcontractors and so on.
+Therefore, you have, the design team, the construction team, the purchasing area, subcontractors, and so on.

 Everyone has their deadlines, goals, and compromises to deliver a quality product for their client.
 This means that the overall result of the final product largely depends on the integral performance of all these teams.
 And that’s when lean thinking is key.

 In order to coordinate and work holistically, we need to plan and respect each other’s timelines, goals, and workload, to deliver the product just like it was promised.
 Lean thinking helps us to focus efforts and resources only when it’s needed to.

 For this, there is a variety of lean construction practices and tools that help the planning process.